marksands/marksands.github.com/_posts/2014-5-27-how-apple-cheats.markdown

 ### The Secret Sauce

 In order to find out Apple's secret sauce, I opened [Hopper](http://www.hopperapp.com/) to dig a little deeper.
-Here's sort of what Apple's code may look like under the covers when creating a UIPopoverController.
+Here's sort of what Apple's code <s>may look like</s> looks like under the covers when creating a UIPopoverController.

 {% highlight objective-c linenos %}